VMM-261: Global War on Terror

 In late 2007, the squadron served as the aviation combat element for the 22nd MEU.
 From 25 September to 11 October 2007, AV-8Bs attached to the squadron flew 70 combat missions over Afghanistan providing aerial reconnaissance, close air support and convoy escort in support of Operation Enduring Freedom.
 Following the impact of Cyclone Sidr on 15 November 2007, helicopters from the squadron operating from USS Kearsarge off the coast of Bangladesh in the Bay of Bengal provided humanitarian assistance to those affected by the cyclone.

 On 10 April 2008, the squadron transitioned to the MV-22 Osprey after 42 years of flying the CH-46 Sea Knight.

 VMM-261 deployed to Afghanistan in November 2009 in support of Operation Enduring Freedom.
 It marked the first deployment of the MV-22 Osprey to Afghanistan and in early December the squadron supported their first major combat operation when they lifted troops and supplies in support of Operation Cobra's Anger.

 In 2014, VMM-261 deployed to Afghanistan as the first Marine Corps casualty evacuation squadron since Operation Iraqi Freedom.
 Under the call sign “Elvis”, VMM-261 flew combat operations in direct support of Marine Special Operations Command (MARSOC) and International Security Assistance Force (ISAF) within Helmand and Herat provinces.
 VMM-261 was supplemented with 12 Navy Hospital Corpsmen and 1 Navy Flight Surgeon.
 The unit was considered enhanced (E-CasEvac) due to the V-22 Osprey’s operational speed and distance superiority over the US Army’s UH-60 Blackhawks (Dustoff) and British CH-47 Chinooks.
 Due to increased operational range, VMM-261 was assigned medical response responsibility to ISAF casualties beyond 80 nautical miles of a Role 2 Medical Facility.

+From October 2023 to June 2024, VMM-261, reinforced with a KC-130J detachment and designated as VMM-261 (REIN), filled the role of the aviation combat element for Combined Joint Task Force — Horn of Africa (CJTF-HOA) on Camp Lemonnier, Djibouti.
+In December 2023, all V-22s were grounded after an Air Force CV-22 crashed in Japan in November 2023.
+Despite four months of reduced V-22 flight status, VMM-261 (REIN) logged more than 3,000 flight hours, transported over 2 million pounds worth of cargo, and moved thousands of passengers while in the Horn of Africa.